QuynhTrangDao/vis/README.md

-# ENV - Environment for Reinforcement Learning
+# **vis** - Environment for Reinforcement Learning
-ENV is an open source Python library for developing and comparing reinforcement learning algorithms by providing a standard API to communicate between learning algorithms and environments, as well as a standard set of environments compliant with that API
+**vis** is an open source Python library for developing and comparing reinforcement learning algorithms by providing a standard API to communicate between learning algorithms and environments, as well as a standard set of environments compliant with that API

 ![Python package](https://github.com/ngoxuanphong/ENV/workflows/Python%20package/badge.svg)
 <!-- ![Upload Python Package](https://github.com/ngoxuanphong/ENV/workflows/Upload%20Python%20Package/badge.svg) -->